SaaSInfraLab/Sample-saas-app/README.md

 # Update image URLs in k8s manifests first, then:
-kubectl apply -k k8s/namespace-platform kubectl apply -k k8s/namespace-analytics kubectl apply -k k8s/namespace-data
+kubectl apply -k k8s/namespace-platform kubectl apply -k k8s/namespace-analytics
+# Optional: Deploy to third namespace (requires 3 nodes)
+kubectl apply -k k8s/namespace-data
 ```

+**Note**: By default, CI/CD deploys to 2 namespaces (platform, analytics) to fit on 2 t3.micro nodes.
+The `data` namespace is available for demonstration of 3-tenant multi-tenancy when you have 3+ nodes.

 ### Access Application